LeBarón and Langford families massacre: Incident

-In a pair of attacks, gunmen opened fire on three SUVs, first upon a Chevrolet Tahoe and subsequently two Chevy Suburbans, that were carrying American Mexican independent fundamentalist Mormons of the extended LeBarón family, en route the paved highway near Galeana, Chihuahua (after which Christina Langford planned to drive her vehicle northward into the U.S. and Rhonita Miller-LeBarón and Dawna Langford planned to continue southward to the community of Le Barón for rendezvous with family and a wedding), from their hometown of La Mora, Bavispe, Sonora, about 70 mi south of the Mexico–United States border.
+In a pair of attacks, gunmen opened fire on three SUVs, first upon a Chevrolet Tahoe and subsequently two Chevy Suburbans that were carrying American-Mexican independent fundamentalist Mormons of the extended LeBarón family, en route the paved highway near Galeana, Chihuahua (after which Christina Langford planned to drive her vehicle northward into the US and Rhonita Miller-LeBarón and Dawna Langford planned to continue southward to the community of Le Barón for rendezvous with family and a wedding), from their hometown of La Mora, Bavispe, Sonora, about 70 mi south of the Mexico–United States border.
 According to Alfonso Durazo, the federal secretary for security, the location of the attack was in the municipality of Bavispe.
-The first vehicle reportedly left carrying Rhonita Miller-LeBarón and her four children close to 10 AM.
-The other two vehicles left around 11 AM, with one being driven by Dawna Ray Langford with nine children as passengers and the other driven by Christina Marie Langford with her 7-month-old daughter as a passenger.
+The first vehicle reportedly left carrying Rhonita Miller-LeBarón and her four children close to 10 a.m.
+The other two vehicles left around 11 a.m., with one being driven by Dawna Ray Langford with nine children as passengers and the other driven by Christina Marie Langford with her seven-month-old daughter as a passenger.

-The gunman reportedly killed Christina Langford after she jumped out of her vehicle and waved her hands to display she wasn't a threat.
-She was discovered 15 yards from her vehicle with her 7-month-old baby uninjured in the vehicle.
+The gunman reportedly killed Christina Langford after she jumped out of her vehicle and waved her hands to display she was not a threat.
+She was discovered 15 yards from her vehicle with her seven-month-old baby uninjured in the vehicle.
 Phone messages between family members showed the progression of discovering the incident.
-One message stated one of the cars was on fire with bullets all throughout it, and that there were people hiding in the bushes.
-The burned out vehicle was discovered to hold the bodies of Miller-LeBarón, her 10-year-old daughter, 12-year-old son and infant twins, eleven miles from where the other two women were killed.
-The vehicle reportedly had broken down due to a flat tire, and was caused to explode by the amount of bullets fired into the vehicle.
+One message stated that one of the cars was on fire with bullets throughout it, and that people were hiding in the bushes.
+The burned-out vehicle was discovered to hold the bodies of Miller-LeBarón, her ten-year-old daughter, twelve-year-old son and infant twins, eleven miles from where the other two women were killed.
+The vehicle reportedly had broken down due to a flat tire, and was caused to explode by the number of bullets fired into the vehicle.

-Two children, a 13-year-old boy and a 9-year-old girl, walked away from the scene to get help from relatives, the boy walking fourteen miles over six hours before arriving at the family compound.
+Two children, a 13-year-old boy and a nine-year-old girl, walked away from the scene to get help from relatives, the boy walking fourteen miles over six hours before arriving at the family compound.
 Prior to leaving, he covered his six surviving siblings in branches after hiding them in bushes.
 After becoming concerned that the boy had not returned close to nightfall, the girl began to walk herself in an effort to find help, walking for six hours.

-Search efforts for the survivors began between 6 and 7 PM, with the surviving children being discovered at 8:30 PM, except for the children who walked for help.
-The last surviving child; the girl who went for help, was discovered at 9:45 PM.
-Relatives stated that the girl had taken the wrong road and was tracked by her footprints, when she was found she told them, "We have to go back.
+Search efforts for the survivors began between 6 and 7 p.m., with the surviving children being discovered at 8:30 p.m., except for the children who walked for help.
+The last surviving child, the girl who went for help, was discovered at 9:45 p.m.
+Relatives stated that the girl had taken the wrong road and was tracked by her footprints.
+When she was found, she told them, "We have to go back.
 We have to go back.
 My siblings, my brothers and sisters are dying.
 They're bleeding, they're shot.
 We have to go rescue them."